maiamcc/maiamcc.github.io/source/_posts/2014-09-24-javascript-jquery-101.markdown

 ---
 Funnily enough, when you're teaching yourself how to do stuff pretty much from scratch, sans tutorials or guidance, you miss a few crucial points.
 Weird, right?
 Here (mostly for my own records, but you can read it if you want!) are the things I learned this afternoon from some code review of my Javascript/JQuery/Datatables code for my contra database:

 JS != JQuery!!!
 They're different things!
-They each have different sets of methods, and you need to keep track of whether any given thing you're dealing with in web scripting is a JQuery or DOM (and therefore JS) object. <!-- more -->If it's avoidable, don't mix JS and JQuery--be consistent within one document.
+They each have different sets of methods, and you need to keep track of whether any given thing you're dealing with in web scripting is a JQuery or DOM (and therefore JS) object. <!-- more -->If it's avoidable, don't mix JS and JQuery---be consistent within one document.
 Usually, JQuery is more precise and prettier.
 Consider using dollar signs at the beginning of your variable names to indicate that they point to JQuery objects, so you don't get confused.
 Most if not all JS functions have (generally shorter, prettier) JQuery equivalents.
 Here are some that I replaced in my code today:

 <table><tr><td>
     <strong>JS</strong>